What is conservation genomics?

 Reindert Nijland and his team have been supported in the sequencing and assembly of the European sturgeon’s (Acipenser sturio) genome.
 With their draft reference quality genome assembly, the team are developing an, eDNA based, real-time monitoring method, using the portable MinION device, to track the reintroduction of the European sturgeon in the rivers and estuaries in the Netherlands.

-The kākāpō recovery programme have also set up an eDNA-based approach for monitoring the kākāpō population.
+The kākāpō (Strigops habroptila) recovery programme have also set up an eDNA-based approach for monitoring the kākāpō population.
 They have even gone beyond just accurately detecting the presence of the species and have demonstrated they can identify individual kākāpōs from eDNA using Oxford Nanopore’s Adaptive sampling and whole-genome approach.

 Improving the success of breeding programs